sjsimpson/commander-power-levels/src/content/rule-zero/salt.md

 order: 3
 ---

-Some decks are naturally more frustrating to play against, and there is no accounting for taste.
+Some decks are naturally more frustrating to play against.
+Even if you find it fun, someone else may not.

 If someone is salty about a deck in your playgroup, or you find a deck particularly “unfun” to play against, have a discussion about it.
 What makes it unfun?